Home

 Minor in Textual Studies and Digital Humanities

-A new Interdisciplinary Minor for UW students interested in editing, publishing, preservation, libraries and archives.
+Interdisciplinary Minor for UW students interested in careers in libraries, archives, publishing and in issues related to editing, preservation, storage and access.
 Learn to work with archival materials in Special Collections and discover techniques for building digital editions and textual databases.
+Click for more info about curriculum and requirements.

 Slide 1